quayzar/git-optimized-wordpress/README.md

  1. Create an empty database.
 Note the host, database name, username, and password, as you'll need them shortly.
  2. Copy `sample-config.php` to create a localized config file *in position* on the server (see note below).
 Replace "sample" in the new name with "local", "dev", or "live", depending on the environment.
  3. Open this new file and make the following changes:
-  * Set `WP_ENV` as "local", "dev", or "live", depending on the environment.
   * Provide `ADDL_SUBDIR` (if any).
   * Enter the database credentials.
   * [Generate](https://api.wordpress.org/secret-key/1.1/salt/) and add the salts & keys.